 If your partner is earning a low income or taking time off work for caring responsibilities, then it’s likely they’re not earning much super.
 This means that their super can fall behind, and it’s a big problem in Australia.

 Luckily, there are ways you can help your partner’s superannuation continue to grow.
 You can do this by:

 - making a Spouse Contribution to their super account

 - arranging for Contribution Splitting (also known as Super Splitting)

 Spouse superannuation contributions can now be made for spouses earning up to $40,000 per year.
 If your spouse has earnings below $37,000 you can claim the maximum tax offset of $540 when you contribute $3,000 to his/her super.
-These higher earnings thresholds started from the 2017/2018 year.
+These higher earnings thresholds started on 1 July 2017.

 How spouse contributions and superannuation splitting works